Could I be minted? The 6 point guide to valuing your coin!

 1) How does your coin rate on the Scarcity Index?

+The first step in our 6 point guide is to check your coin on our Scarcity Index.
 The Change Checker Scarcity Index tracks which coins are the most scarce and collectable using a unique combination of mintage, collecting and swap data to give the most up-to-date picture of the collecting market.
-View our latest index here >>

-It can be difficult to work out an exact valuation, as this depends on so many variants, however once you have completed point 1 you will have a better understanding of how collectable your coin might be.
 The next step is to check previously sold items on auction sites such as eBay to see how much potential buyers are willing to pay.
-Luckily, we’ve done the hard work for you and have put together our eBay Tracker which takes the last 9 sold prices achieved on eBay for 10 of the UK’s most popular coins and banknotes.
-This gives the median price achieved (rounded to the nearest 50p).
+Luckily, we’ve done the hard work for you and have put together our eBay Tracker which takes the last 9 sold listings* on eBay for 10 of the UK’s most popular coins and banknotes and works out the median selling price.

 3) How easy is it to buy your coin?